 It finally lost its position many centuries later, to the rising city of Tunis.
-This was founded by the Arabs after their conquest of North Africa in the 7th century AD and rapidly became the chief political centre of the region, as well as a major trade entrepot.
+This was founded by the Arabs after their conquest of North Africa in the 7th century AD and rapidly became the chief political center of the region, as well as a major trade entrepot.

 The Carthaginian State

 Internally, the Carthaginians got rid of their monarchy and replaced it with a republican constitution somewhat similar to Rome’s.
 The city-state was ruled by two chief magistrates, called suffets, elected annually.
 More junior magistrates handled affairs in public administration, taxation and so on.
 A council of state (the One Hundred and Four) limited the authority of the suffets, supervised the junior magistrates, and dealt with matters of war and foreign policy.

 This council was filled by members of the aristocracy, and Carthage remained dominated by a closed group of powerful families down to the end of its independent existence.